 4. Especially at larger airports, discounters sometimes have gates located in nooks and crannies of the airport.
 If you are flying into a large airport on a major airline to connect to a discounter flight, check out the airport map to get a sense of how far it might be to your gate and how to get there using airport transport systems (monorail, buses, etc).

 5. Not all discount airlines are shoestring operations; carriers such as easyJet and Ryanair make healthy profits.
 However, you should be aware of the financial condition of your chosen airline when purchasing tickets, especially in the fast-growing Asian market, where a shakeout is predicted by many analysts.

 6. Very few discounters have baggage agreements with major carriers, so if you are making a connection to or from another airline, you may have to collect your bags at the luggage carousel and then recheck them for your next flight.

 7. Additionally, luggage restrictions may vary on discount airlines; short-haul carriers tend not to accommodate larger items -- and many discounters now charge fees to check any luggage at all.

 8. No-frills often means exactly that -- expect to pay extra for food and even water in flight.

-9. Most international discounters (and many domestic discounters as well) sell on a first-come, first-served basis, with the lowest fares selling first.
+9. Most international discounters sell on a first-come, first-served basis, with the lowest fares selling first.

-10. While the European rail system is favored by many European visitors, don't assume that the train is always going to be cheaper; many international discount airlines offer astoundingly low fares, such as Ryanair's frequent 2 GBP fare sales.
+10. While the European rail system is favored by many European visitors, don't assume that the train is always going to be cheaper; many international discount airlines offer astoundingly low fares, such as Ryanair's frequent sales for less than 10 GBP.

-11. U.S. discounters sometimes fail to appear on the major booking sites, and this is even more true of international discounters, particularly in Asia.
-The only way to find and purchase many of these fares will be by monitoring the airline's website.
+12. U.S. discounters sometimes fail to appear on the major booking sites, and this is even more true of international discounters, particularly in Asia.
+The only way to find and purchase many of these fares is by monitoring the airline's website.